RTEMS/rtems-docs/c-user/initialization.rst

     Initialization of the POSIX Timer object class.
 This step is optional and depends on the application configuration.

-RTEMS_SYSINIT_POSIX_RWLOCK
-    Initialization of the POSIX Read-Write Locks object class.
-This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_POSIX_KEYS
     Initialization of the POSIX Keys object class.
 This step is optional and depends on the application configuration.